By Russ and Tiña De Maris

 Other LP safety concerns

 It’s not a bad idea to go through the LP system annually to check out safety concerns.
 With a bottle of soapy water solution (heavy on the dish soap) or, our favorite, an LP gas sniffer, check all gas connections inside and outside your rig.
-Here’s a detector on Amazon for less than $30.
+Here’s a detector on Amazon.
 If you have (and know how to use) a manometer (gas pressure gauge), then check to make sure your LP gas regulator is doing its job correctly.
 Don’t have one?
 Call around and find out what RV service facility will give you a good rate to test your regulator, and give you some peace of mind.

 While doing your LP safety walk-through, check out all gas-using appliances for insect encroachment.
 Some wasps think the odor of LP is like honey to their cousins.
 They’ll build little nests in RV vents, causing appliance malfunctions or, worse, allowing for a buildup of deadly carbon monoxide gas inside your rig.
 An RVing friend of ours, investigating a stubborn furnace problem on his fifth wheel, got a real surprise.
 As he put his face down to the furnace vent to take a closer look, the furnace attempted to light.
 A wasp nest in the vent finally gave way, just as the face got down to the same level.
 The resulting BOOM ensured that his heart was still capable of pounding at a high rate of speed.